 - Duration : 4 years

-A candidate wishing to enroll for a B.Sc. in Molecular and Cellular Biology must satisfy the minimum entry requirements for the School of Pure and Applied Sciences of Kenyatta University.
+A candidate for the degree of B.Sc. in Biochemistry must satisfy the minimum requirements for entry to the School of Pure and Applied Sciences and Kenyatta University.

-Candidates must have passed with a minimum of C+ in the overall average aggregate.
-In addition, the student must have passed in the following subjects:
+In addition, they must have passed with a minimum of C+ in the overall average aggregate and attained the grades in the following subjects:

 The general university regulations shall apply.

-Graduates of this programme will be awarded a Bachelor of Science degree in Molecular and Cellular Biology (B.Sc.
-MCB) from Kenyatta University.
+Graduates of this programme will be awarded a Bachelor of Science degree in Biochemistry (B.Sc.
+Biochemistry).

 Unit Code and Title

 SBC 101: The Cell and its External Environment

 SBC 103: Proteins and Enzymes I SBC 104: Carbohydrate Metabolism SBC 120: Introduction to Genetics SBC 121: Quantitative Genetics